Budget Categories: Long list or short list?

 KEEP

-These are the things that you enjoy spending money on.
+This spending is in full alignment with your values and priorities.
 You not only like what you got for your money, but you also feel good about the amount you spend on it.

 Think about the spending you want to KEEP in terms of you as individuals, as a couple, and as a family.

-Think about the things you enjoy doing that keep your relationship strong.
-Think about what keeps your family strong or ways you spend your money to raise your kids with the values you want them to grow up with.
+What are the things you enjoy doing that keep your relationship strong?
+What keeps your family strong and helps you raise your kids with the values you want them to grow up with?

 If you’re married or financially attached, KEEPs as individuals can be tricky, because your spouse/partner probably isn’t interested and wonders why you’d spend your money here (and vice versa for their interests).